digitalcredentials/signing-service/README.md

 We're calling these differents signing authorities 'tenants'.
 You can set up as many tenants as you like by including a `TENANT_SEED_{TENANT_NAME}` environment variable for every 'tenant'.

-So, if you wanted to set up two tenants, one for degrees and one for completion of the Econ101 course, and you wanted to secure the degrees tenant but not the Econ101, then you could create the tenants by setting the following in the .env file:
+So, if you wanted to set up two tenants, one for degrees and one for completion of the Econ101 course then you could create the tenants by setting the following in the .env file:

 ```
 TENANT_SEED_DEGREES=z1AoLPRWHSKasPH1unbY1A6ZFF2Pdzzp7D2CkpK6YYYdKTN